 What NSF certification should I look for?

 For reverse osmosis systems: NSF/ANSI 58 (covers the RO membrane).
-For pitcher and gravity filters: NSF/ANSI 401 (emerging contaminants) or NSF-244 (LifeStraw Home is the only pitcher with this).
+For pitcher and gravity filters: NSF/ANSI 401 (emerging contaminants, including microplastics — the Brita Elite filter and AquaTru Carafe carry this) or NSF-244 (the LifeStraw Home carries this).
 NSF/ANSI 42 and 53 cover aesthetic and health contaminants but do not specifically address microplastics.

 Does my refrigerator filter remove microplastics?